Incomplete Grades and Auditing

 Resolving Incomplete Grade

 On the Incomplete Grade Request Form, instructors will clearly define the product to be delivered before the end of the next semester by the student.
-Requirements should be made on the basis of (a) written assignments or academic product or (b) by auditing and successfully passing the course the following semester.
+Requirements should be made on the basis of written assignments or academic product.

 Deadline to Resolve Incomplete Grade